 The total number of PCIe lanes you have on your system can range from 30 on an average PC all the way to 128 on workstations.

 Basically, the amount of PCIe lanes you have depends upon your processor and the motherboard chipset.
-There are many ways you can determine this number, the easiest is to consult the specifications of the product.
+There are many ways you can determine this number, the easiest is to consult the specifications of the products.

 Knowing how many PCIe lanes do I have is important if you want to add a new component to any of your PCIe slots.
 Installing devices that occupy more PCIe lanes than available can underutilize, undercut, or worse still, render the installed components inoperable.

 It is also important to note that the number of PCIe lanes your system has does not equate to PCIe lanes available for you to use.
 For instance, if a certain motherboard chipset, like the Intel Z490, offers 24 PCIe lanes, it does not mean all 24 PCIe lanes will be available to you in the shape of PCIe slots for you to install cards on.

 Most of these lanes will be occupied by the onboard motherboard controllers and components like SATA ports, USB controller, SSD port etc.

 How Many PCIe Lanes Do I Have?

 To know the amount of PCIe lanes you have available, you will have to look for the following:

 This information can be found in their respective spec sheet.

 Also Read: What are PCIe Lanes?